mgbarsky/streamcount/README.md

 and the counters of the corresponding k-mers for this file are collected.

 The number of k-mers which can be simultaneously counted is limited by the amount of the available RAM.
-The number is also limited by the use of a signed integer INT defined as int32_t at lines 13, 15 of StreamCount.h.
+The number is also limited by the use of a signed integer INT defined as int32_t on lines 13, 15 of StreamCount.h.
 With this definition, we can build an index for at most Int32.MaxValue/k input k-mers.
 To increase this limit, redefine INT as int64_t and recompile.